 Clinical Legal Education Program

-Clinical Legal Education Programs give advanced law students the chance to work in community legal services and receive credit toward their degree.
+The Clinical Legal Education Program gives law students the chance to work in Law School clinics or community legal services and receive credit toward their degree.

 The program aims to help students become better lawyers by involving them in the whole process of providing legal advice to real clients.

-As well as the ‘on the job' training, students are also fortnightly class based seminars on how to be a better lawyer.
+As well as the ‘on the job' training, students attend seminars and an induction day.
 The seminar program adds to the student's experiences on placement through the examining of issues such as lawyer/client relationships, legal ethics, professionals and the profession, justice access and the role of the legal system society.

 CLE is a great way for students to gain insight into what it takes to be a lawyer and how a law firm or legal service runs.
 It is an invaluable experience that all students interested in practicing law and making a real contribution in the community should undertake.